isomerpages/mlaw-pto/_deceased-cpf-estate-monies/0-cpf-monies.md

 Public Trustee’s Office<br>
 The URA Centre (East Wing)<br>
 45 Maxwell Road, #07-11<br>
-Singapore 069118<br><br>
+Singapore 069118<br>

 **10. When will the CPF money be paid to me?**

-As a general rule, we will distribute the money within 4 weeks from the date of receipt of the full set of documentation from the beneficiaries.<br><br>
+As a general rule, we will distribute the money within 4 weeks from the date of receipt of the full set of documentation from the beneficiaries.<br>

 Nominated CPF Monies
 ---